Last Updated on February 17, 2022 by Mark Ferguson

 Many people feel they need a mentor to succeed as a real estate investor.
-The truth is a mentor can be a massive help, but I don't think it is absolutely necessary to be successful.
+The truth is a mentor for real estate can be a massive help, but I don’t think it is absolutely necessary to be successful.
 Many people have become successful real estate investors without a direct mentor.
 Finding a great mentor can be time-consuming and expensive as many will charge tens of thousands of dollars!
-If you can find a mentor to help you that is great, but don't give up or spend all of your time looking for the mentor instead of learning about real estate.
+If you can find a mentor to help you that is great, but don’t give up or spend all of your time looking for the mentor instead of learning about real estate.

 I have been a successful real estate investor and agent.
 I have flipped almost 200 houses (199 as of right now, own 175,000 square feet of rentals properties and I own a real estate brokerage.
 I have also written 9 books, have a successful YouTube channel and Instagram page (100k subscribers).
 A lot of people want me to be their mentor.
 While I love helping people I simply cannot mentor everyone who asks because I have an active business and a family.
 I have set up some programs to help people who want mentorship and they don’t cost tens of thousands of dollars!

 What is a mentor and why do you need one?

 Some think a mentor should be a guide who helps when needed, while others want a mentor to do all the work for them.
 There are also those, who think a mentor will tell them exactly what to do at all times, and when they don’t get that, they give up.
 I found that most people I tried to help, wanted someone else to do the heavy lifting, and when they found out much work they would have to do, they gave up.
 When looking for a great mentor, you cannot be focused on what that mentor can do for you, but what you can do for the mentor.
 Successful people are usually busy, and their time is very valuable.
 If you can provide value to a mentor, they may be willing to help you out, but don’t expect someone to help you for free, just because you are “highly motivated”.